 NEP OpCo is a limited partnership with a general partner and limited partners.
 NEP consolidates the results of NEP OpCo and its subsidiaries because of its controlling interest in the general partner of NEP OpCo.
-At December 31, 2020, NEP owned an approximately 42.8% limited partner interest in NEP OpCo's common units and NEE Equity owned a noncontrolling 57.2% limited partner interest in NEP OpCo's common units.
+At December 31, 2021, NEP owned an approximately 45.3% limited partner interest in NEP OpCo's common units and NEE Equity owned a noncontrolling 54.7% limited partner interest in NEP OpCo's common units.

-In connection with the IPO, NEP acquired a portfolio of clean, contracted renewable energy assets including wind and solar energy generating facilities located in the United States (U.S.) and Canada.
-Subsequent to the IPO, NEP expanded its portfolio through the acquisition of additional interests in wind and solar energy generating facilities from NextEra Energy Resources, LLC (NEER), as well as the 2015 acquisition of interests in seven natural gas pipeline assets located in Texas (Texas pipelines) and the 2019 acquisition of an interest in a natural gas pipeline located in Pennsylvania from third parties.
+In connection with the IPO, NEP acquired a portfolio of clean, contracted renewable energy assets including wind and solar energy generating facilities.
+Subsequent to the IPO, NEP expanded its portfolio through the acquisition of additional interests in wind and solar energy generating facilities primarily from NextEra Energy Resources, LLC (NEER), as well as the 2015 acquisition of interests in seven natural gas pipeline assets located in Texas (Texas pipelines) and the 2019 acquisition of an interest in a natural gas pipeline located in Pennsylvania from third parties.
 See Note 3.
-In 2018, NEP's interests in wind and solar energy generating facilities located in Canada were sold to a third party.
-See Note 2 - Disposal of Canadian Holdings.